tonethar/IGME-235-Shared/tutorial/web-apps-10.md

     - `Boolean` (`true` or `false`)
     - `null`

-## V. Review Questions!
-- What does AJAX stand for?
-- What is the difference between *AJAX* (the acronym) and *Ajax* (the noun)?
-- What are some of the advantages of using JSON as a web service format instead of XML?
-- Why do you think that object methods (functions) are not allowed in JSON?

 ## VI.
 Do the exercise!
 The best way to see how Ajax and Web APIs work is to build a fully functioning example - if you haven't done so yet, go ahead and build *GIF Finder*, which utilizes the Giphy Web Service:

 - [HW-gif-finder.md](./HW-gif-finder.md)